 When is the last time you ate a family dinner with no distractions?
 Do you stop eating when your full?
 Have you sat in front of the tv and eaten that whole bag of chips?
 Have you heard of mindful eating?
 Mindful eating is simply awareness.
 Learn to listen to your cues why and what you ate.
 Did you feel good after eating those chips or did you feel bloated and guilty.
 Put away your cell phone and pay attention to your hunger cues and what your body is telling you about that food you just ate.
 For more information on mindful eating I encourage you to check out a fellow dietitian, Desiree Nielsen, who did a series on mindfulness.

 Exercise plays an important role in your health.
 Physical activity helps us achieve and maintain a healthy weight, improves metabolism, strengthens bones, improve immune system and mood.
 People who are physically active on a regular basis usually are more health conscious about their diets.
-Don’t let the winter weather scare you away from exercise and for tips on how to stay active in the winter months check out our post.
+Don’t let the winter weather scare you away from exercise and for tips on how to stay active in the winter months.

 Happy Heart Month!